DiEvilSTR/fastapi_todo_list/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the MIT License - see the `LICENSE` file for details.